YisongZou/Flask-Salary-Predictor-with-Random-Forest-Algorithm/README.md

 model.pkl is the pickle model

 # App
-app.py contains all the required functions for the flask app.
+app.py is the main function and contains all the required functions for the flask app.